sergio-usma/Trials-code-review/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Hello Microverse <a name="about-project"></a>
+# 📖 Trials Code Review <a name="about-project"></a>

-**[Hello Microverse]** is a project related to the code review, from Microverse's curriculum.
+**Trials Code Review** is a project related to the code review, from Microverse's curriculum.
 The goal of this project is to run a complete coding review for learn how to give feedback to other students.

 ## 🛠 Built With <a name="built-with"></a>
 - HTML